Fall, Spring, Summer, Academic Year

 Click the Application tab.

-The Russian Language and Area Studies Program of the American Council of Teachers of Russian (ACTR) is designed to improve students’ oral, listening, reading, and writing proficiency in Russian language and to develop their knowledge of Russian history, politics, culture, and society.
-The program is offered at one of three locations: St. Petersburg, Moscow, or Vladimir, with the final placement to be determined by ACTR.
+The Russian Language and Area Studies Program of the American Councils (AC) is designed to improve students’ oral, listening, reading, and writing proficiency in Russian language and to develop their knowledge of Russian history, politics, culture, and society.
+The program is offered at one of three locations: St. Petersburg, Moscow, or Vladimir, with the final placement to be determined by AC.
 UI participants join a group of students from other U.S. colleges and universities.
 A full-time U.S. resident director provides ongoing logistical support and emergency assistance to participants.
 The program is open to both graduate and undergraduate students.

 For academic guidance, students should consult instructors and advisors in the UI Department of Asian and Slavic Languages and Literatures.
 Coursework from the Russian Language and Area Studies Program is applied towards specific UI major requirements according to outstanding requirements.
 UI students earn resident credit on this program.